datacentricdesign/id5415/collections/_id5415/1-1-self-study.md

 In this course, we refer to connected products as any physical entity with the ability to share or receive information through the Internet.
 It is an interface between the physical and the digital world.
 Let's define the two pillars of connected products: `Things` and `Networks`

 The term `Thing` is commonly used in reference to the technology enabling physical entities to have a digital manifestation.
-We can distinguish four types of Things:
+We commonly distinguish four types of Things (1):

 ![Four types of Things](/assets/img/courses/id5415/module1/four-types-of-things.svg)